|HPS 0410||Einstein for Everyone|

 This is Einstein's celebrated

-the relation can be derived in this case with very little more fuss merely by
+out that the relation can be derived in this case with very little more

 Einstein's original 1905 demonstration of E = mc2 is only a little more complicated.
 A simplified version can be found here in Section 5 of "Einstein's Special Theory of Relativity and the Problems in the Electrodynamics of Moving Bodies that Led him to it." pp. 72-102 in Cambridge Companion to Einstein, M. Janssen and C. Lehner, eds., Cambridge University Press.